UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 toc_sub2: Templates
 toc_sub3:
 toc_sub4:
-toc_title: Deploy a SQL template to Azure Stack - PowerShell
+toc_title: Deploy an SQL Template to Azure Stack - PowerShell
 toc_fullpath: Users/How To/azs-how-deploy-sql-template-powershell.md
 toc_mdlink: azs-how-deploy-sql-template-powershell.md
 ---

-# How to deploy a SQL template to Azure Stack - PowerShell
+# How to Deploy an SQL Template to Azure Stack - PowerShell

 This document explains how to deploy SQL Always On Cluster using ARM Template to Azure Stack using PowerShell.